thesis/valkyrie/docs/migrating-heimdall.md

 All of Heimdall's secrets are stored in one GCP `Secret` object, named `heimdall-hubot`, which is in the `default` namespace.

+You can view the details via:
+`kubectl describe secret heimdall-hubot`

-You can view the details in the GCP console from the Kubernetes Configuration tab.
-You will not be able to view the values in the console, but you can see the key names of all currently-stored secrets.
+You will not be able to view the values this way, but you can see the key names and of all currently-stored secrets, and the size of each value.

 Copying secrets from one project to another can be done with the following kubectl commands: